celery/celery/docs/userguide/monitoring.rst

     the :setting:`CELERY_QUEUES` setting:

     .. warning::

-        There is no undo for this operation, and messages will be permanently deleted!
+        There's no undo for this operation, and messages will be permanently deleted!

     .. code-block:: console